tidwall/neco/README.md

 ## Using

 Just drop the "neco.c" and "neco.h" files into your project.
-Uses standard C11 so most modern C compilers should work.
+Most modern C compilers should work.

 ```sh
 cc -c neco.c